MDAnalysis/UGM2023/hackathon/fix-an-issue/README.md

 This can sometimes be a slow process, especially when the code change is large and there are many Pull Requests.
-If you wish to help, you are welcome to review other's Pull Requests by leaving comments on their code with any changes you would suggest!
+If you wish to help, you are welcome to review other people's Pull Requests by leaving comments on their code with any changes you would suggest!